 In no particular order, here are eight reasons to consider the Sapphire Preferred over the Sapphire Reserve:

 Previously the two cards had similar welcome bonuses, while one is now better than the other.
 The Sapphire Reserve offers a welcome bonus of 50,000 Ultimate Rewards points after spending $4,000 within three months, while the Sapphire Preferred offers a welcome bonus of 60,000 Ultimate Rewards points after spending $4,000 within three months.

 So you might as well pick up the Sapphire Preferred for the better bonus, especially since you can eventually product change it to the Sapphire Reserve (as I’ll discuss below).

 You’re new to Ultimate Rewards

 If you’re just getting started in the Ultimate Rewards ecosystem, starting out with the Sapphire Preferred is a great option.
-The card has a waived annual fee for the first year (while the Sapphire Reserve doesn’t), so this is a way to get started with Ultimate Rewards without having to pay an annual fee upfront.
+The card has a much lower annual fee, so this is a way to get started with Ultimate Rewards without having to pay a large annual fee.

 After a year you should be able to upgrade to the Sapphire Reserve if you decide that’s a better option for you, and your points would fully transfer to the card.
 So you might as well start with the lower cost option and go from there.